Project Manager vs. Project Coordinator vs. Program Manager vs. Product Manager vs. Product Owner vs. Business Analyst vs. Account Manager

 But there's a subtle difference: business analysts focus on the technical aspect and account managers on the people or financial aspect (whether account manager schmoozes clients or spreadsheets depends on the industry and its particular definition of account manager’s role).

-Business analyst is the link between clients and engineering.
+The business analyst is the link between clients and engineering.
 Their job is to understand both business and technology, and then prepare user stories, high-level functional diagrams, etc.

-For example, a client might need new software to they can be more productive but doesn’t know how to develop it.
+For example, a client might need new software so they can be more productive but doesn't know how to develop it.
 So they hire a consultancy, which then sends a business analyst who talks to the clients, sees how they work, and define requirements for them.

 Business analyst's’ job is to elicit requirements from the stakeholder, analyze and document those requirements, and hand them off to the product owner.

 Account manager handles accounts and does whatever it takes to make sure the client is happy.
 They have a deep understanding of the customer's business and know political and environmental factors that affect it.